Permission to Participate

 Per WAC 392-170-047, Northshore School District is required to obtain parent/guardian permission prior to conducting assessments for Highly Capable program eligibility.

-In order to streamline our process, we have decided to open the parent permission process now.
-From now through October 25th, parents can submit a form granting our department permission to test their student.
+In order to streamline our process, we have decided to open the parent permission process for Fall 2020 now.
+From now through October 23rd, 2020 at 4:00 pm, guardians can submit a form granting our department permission to test their student.
 This allows families ample time to review our website and decide if they are interested in participating in the Highly Capable Eligibility Process.
 Furthermore, it allows our department to begin administering the Iowa Assessments immediately after screening has concluded.

 Kindergarten students will not take the Iowa Assessments.
 If your student is in kindergarten, you do not need to complete a permission form at this time.
 After testing is completed at all schools, our department will contact you regarding your student's eligibility status.

 Completing the permission form does not guarantee that your student will be tested.
 After you have completed the permission form, our department will screen your student.
 This means that we will review your student's data to determine if further testing is needed.
 In some cases, we may administer a brief cognitive test as part of our screening process.

 If your student is currently receiving Highly Capable services in math or reading, and you would like them to be considered for a dual qualification, you should complete the Referral Form.

 If your student has achieved a sufficiently high score on at least one of the screening measures, there are two possible outcomes:

 - Our department needs additional information to determine eligibility for Highly Capable Services.
 We will schedule your student to take the Iowa Assessments in Math and/or reading at their school.